 - **PDF reports** - export audit results as a PDF.

-- **CLI audits** - run `php artisan lens:audit` with WCAG filters, crawl mode, and CI thresholds.
+- **CLI audits** - run `php artisan lens:audit` with WCAG selection, reusable state scripts, crawl mode, thresholds, and baseline gates.

 - **IDE links** - open source locations in VS Code, Cursor, PhpStorm, or Sublime Text.